python/cpython/Doc/library/test.rst

 The :mod:`test` package can be run as a script to drive Python's regression test suite, thanks to the :option:`-m` option: :program:`python -m test`.
-Under the hood, it uses :mod:`test.regrtest`; the call :program:`python -m test.regrtest` used in previous Python versions still works).
+Under the hood, it uses :mod:`test.regrtest`; the call :program:`python -m test.regrtest` used in previous Python versions still works.
 Running the script by itself automatically starts running all regression tests in the :mod:`test` package.
 It does this by finding all modules in the package whose name starts with ``test_``, importing them, and executing the function